 Who We Are

-NAATP is a nonprofit professional society of top treatment providers throughout the continuum of care.
+NAATP is a nonprofit professional society that represents hundreds of not-for-profit and for-profit addiction treatment providers who offer critical services along the full continuum of care, from intervention, transportation, private therapy, outpatient care, hospitalization, residential treatment, and continuing/aftercare.
 We support our members by providing clinical and operational resources as well as law and policy advocacy.
 NAATP’s service as a convening body brings the industry together to promote collegiality and the dissemination of best practices.

+NAATP’s leadership is essential.
+The addiction treatment industry faces complex issues, such as insurance utilization, parity enforcement, changing treatment therapies, and ethics and professionalism violations.
 Addiction Treatment Providers cannot operate effectively in isolation.
 Nor will the addiction service provider field thrive separate and divided.
 Professions evolve and succeed when their members communicate, collaborate, develop standards, and advocate together through a professional society.
+NAATP fills this role.

 NAATP is dedicated to upholding a strong Mission and set of Values and committed to delivering essential leadership and guidance to our membership.

 The National Association of Addiction Treatment Providers (NAATP) was formed in 1978 by industry leaders and organizations that had been at the forefront of addiction service since the 1940s.
 NAATP’s development has paralleled the evolution of the addiction treatment profession.

 The National Association of Addiction Treatment Providers is run by a small but mighty team of staff members based in Denver, Colorado, and across several other locations in the US.